E&O: WHAT FILMMAKERS NEED TO KNOW

 Planning an online production?
 YouTube is a hot bed for E&O disputes.
 A while back, a music video director posted a parody of a well known movie that went viral, garnering over 1 million views, but unfortunately he didn’t have E&O and the video was taken down as he could not afford the legal costs.
 A big loss for him and one he could have avoided if he had obtained E&O coverage.

 WHAT E&O COSTS

 YOUR NEXT STEPS

 - The first thing an insurance provider will ask you is: Do you have “Title and script Clearance”?
 This is a way to discover if you’ve done your legal due diligence to make sure you aren’t engaging in copyright infringement and that you have the right to use the story and title.
 As you set out to obtain E&O, as a filmmaker you must begin clearance work prior to principal photography, continue during filming and complete it at final cut.
-Note: It can take up to 10 working days for a project to be cleared and coverage to be in place so you’ll want to start the E&O process early to ensure that your cash flow is not impacted.
+Note: It can take some time for a project to be cleared and coverage to be in place so you’ll want to start the E&O process early to ensure that your cash flow is not impacted.

 - Once obtained, be sure to check your production/distribution/financing agreements regarding the start date for your coverage, as some financiers require Errors & Omissions coverage to be in place for the first day of production before they will provide the first cheque that allows you to start production.

 - Your E&O policy will provide defense costs if the producer is sued and will pay the judgment costs if the producer is found liable.
 Until a lawsuit happens, enjoy peace of mind knowing you’ve got the right coverage in place.